 - Minimise adverse social and economic impacts on households

-- Provide industry with policy certainty to make long term investments.
+- Provide industry with policy certainty to make long term investments and capitalise on opportunities

 Reliable and affordable energy is central to our economy.
 Policy measures must deliver reliable and affordable energy at least cost while putting Australia on a pathway to meeting its emissions reduction targets.

-The National Electricity Market in Australia is facing serious challenges including the erosion of baseload generation capacity which is already adversely impacting Australia’s industrial sector and households.
+- The National Electricity Market in Australia must meet the challenges posed by the retirement of baseload generation capacity to ensure Australia’s industrial sector and households can continue to prosper.

-Any policy approach should aim to reduce energy costs in Australia and retain a focus on securing reliable lowest cost dispatchable energy supply that is available 24/7, while meeting emissions reduction targets.
+- Any policy approach should aim to reduce energy costs in Australia and retain a focus on securing reliable lowest cost energy supply as the economy moves towards nett zero emissions.

 The Australian minerals sector will continue to play a constructive and positive role in the public policy debate.

 Our sector makes a significant socio-economic contribution to Australia.
-As a large producer and consumer of energy, the sector recognises it has an important role in addressing energy and climate change issues while delivering returns to our stakeholders, including employees, communities and shareholders.
+As a large producer and consumer of energy, the sector recognises it has an important role to play in addressing energy and climate change issues while delivering value for stakeholders, including employees, communities and shareholders.